fangq/mmc/mmc/trunk/README.txt

 To compile the binary with multi-threaded computing via OpenMP, your gcc version should be at least 4.0.
 To compile the binary supporting SSE4 instructions, gcc version should be at least 4.3.4.
-For windows users, you should install MinGW with a later version of gcc [3].
-You should also install LibGW32C library [4] and copy the missing header files from GnuWin32\include\glibc to MinGW\include when you compile the code (these files typically include ieee754.h, features.h, endian.h, bits/, gnu/, sys/cdefs.h, sys/ioctl.h and sys/ttydefaults.h).
+For windows users, you should install Cygwin64 [3].
+During the installation, please select mingw64-x86_64-gcc and make packages.
+You should also install LibGW32C library [4] and copy the missing header files from GnuWin32\include\glibc to C:\cygwin64\usr\include when you compile the code (these files typically include ieee754.h, features.h, endian.h, bits/, gnu/, sys/cdefs.h, sys/ioctl.h and sys/ttydefaults.h).
 For Mac OS X users, you need to install the mp-gcc4.x series from MacPorts and use the instructions below to compile